-3.4.2 Raw vegetables are available as salads
+3.4.2 Raw vegetables are available as salads: 3 points

-To achieve these points, ensure cooked salads, such as pasta and potato, are not the only salad options.
+To achieve these points, review your salad offering and ensure cooked salads, such as pasta and potato, are not the only/main salad options.

 Some nutrients in vegetables can be destroyed during the cooking process.